duncanbradley/thesis/conclusion.md

 On horizontal postion: Part of Franconeri et al.’s (2021) discussion of creating understandable charts discusses the role of conventions for representing magnitude.
 These include color intensity and *horizontal* and vertical position.
 This is to fit with a schema, facilitating comphrension.

 Ziemkiewicz and Kosara note that cognitive models which assume an ‘information extraction’ perspective tend to ignore the fact that one’s internal representations can influence interpretation - it goes both ways.
-Similarly, a focus on precision of individual elements fails to account for the overall form of the graphic and how it might fit with metaphors.
-Consistent with Tversky and Zacks.
-Thinking about metaphor is a good way to understand how and why design choices might affect interpretation.

 # Findings